 If you want to go one step further, you could use different email addresses for different online personal finance services.

-When an attacker compromises one of your email address, you do not want this to give him access to several of your depending services.
+When an attacker compromises one of your email addresses, you do not want this to give him access to several of your depending services.
 Often, you can use an email address to reset passwords.
-So, if you link one email address to many of your online personal finance services, it is imperative to secure it well.
+If you link one email address to many of your online personal finance services, it is imperative to secure it well.

 Now, having one email address for each of your online personal finance accounts would be the best option.
 But it requires a lot of work.
 If you could still split your accounts with a few email addresses, it could already increase your security!